Requirements and Policies

 Appeals

 Students experiencing a significant level of financial hardship may submit an appeal to the financial aid office for additional financial aid consideration.
-Appeals can be emailed to The Office of Financial Aid and should include details regarding the circumstances and any helpful documentation.
+Appeal online forms can be requested from the Office of Financial Aid and should include details regarding the circumstances and any helpful documentation.
 Circumstances that warrant review include recent loss of parental income, medical expenses paid out-of-pocket by the family, and family illnesses that impact student’s ability to pay their balances.
 The Appeals Committee will review all appeals and notify applicants of the results within 2-4 weeks of submission.
 Funding provided for successful appeals is limited and valid for one academic term or one year as designated in the communication to students.

 Withdrawal Procedure

-Federal student loan borrowers who graduate or withdraw from the College will receive an email from the financial aid office detailing their student loan debt.
-The communication is typically sent within 30 days of graduation or withdrawal and will include web links to important information regarding the borrower’s amount of debt, typical monthly repayment amounts and resources for assisting with repayment.
-Ringling College also provides a student loan servicer, Loan Connections, which will contact student borrowers directly to provide helpful student loan information and answer questions.
+Federal student loan borrowers who graduate or withdraw from the College will receive an email from the financial aid office detailing information regarding their student loan debt.
+The communication is typically sent within 30 days of graduation or withdrawal and will include web links to complete the Exit Counseling, important information regarding the borrower’s amount of debt, typical monthly repayment amounts, and resources for assisting with repayment.
+Ringling College also provides a student loan servicer, Loan Science, which will contact student borrowers directly to provide helpful student loan repayment information and answer questions.

 View your Financial Aid Awards